dodeeric/pdf2epubEX/README.md

 The ePub cover image will be made from the first page of the PDF file.

+## Examples

+In the examples below, the HTML version is one big file including everything (all the pages with HTML5, CSS, JS, fonts and images; fonts and images are coded in Base64). *pdf2htmlEX* can also put all that content in different files (.html, .css, .js, .woff, .png, .jpg); that's what the *pdf2epubEX* script does before wripping all the files in one ePub container file (.epub).
+Sometime, ePub is refered as "web site in a box".

+**CEB 2015 - Solides et Figures** (150 dpi / PNG): [PDF](https://dodeeric-web.s3.eu-central-1.amazonaws.com/CEB-2015-Solides-et-Figures.pdf) [HTML](https://dodeeric-web.s3.eu-central-1.amazonaws.com/CEB-2015-Solides-et-Figures.html) [ePub](https://dodeeric-web.s3.eu-central-1.amazonaws.com/CEB-2015-Solides-et-Figures.epub)

 ## Additional information

 ### Book